 Following Watanabe (2006), I assume that hon-o moves to the edge of the bracketed TNP (I will refer to it as ClasP).
-The NP can move outside of ClasP, as in (31)b.
+The NP can move outside of ClasP (31b).
 Importantly, the movement is also possible from coordinations:

-- Taro-wa (32)Ringo-oi $[t_i \ san \ ko]$ [banana-o ni hon] tabeta. toapple-ACC Taro-TOP 3 banana-ACC 2 CL and CL ate 'Taro ate three apples and two bananas.'
-(Satoshi Oku, p.c.) - (32) represents another case of movement from conjuncts that is captured under the proposed analysis.
-Consider now extraction from conjuncts with English ECM. - (33) ?I've believed John; for a long time now $[t_i \text{ to be a liar}]$ and [Peter to be trustworthy]. - (33) is somewhat degraded though clearly better than typical CSC violations like (2)-(3).
-I interpret this as indicating the CSC is not violated in (33), putting aside the reason for its residual awkwardness (it may have to do with the presence of the adverbial in only one conjunct, but see Bošković [to appear b] for an alternative account where the CSC effect is only partially voided in (33)).
-Lasnik (1999) argues object shift is optional in English.
+- (32) Ringo-o_i Taro-wa [t_i san ko] to [banana-o ni hon] tabeta apple-ACC Taro-TOP 3 CL and banana-ACC 2 CL ate 'Taro ate three apples and two bananas.'
+(Satoshi Oku,p.c) - (32) represents another case of movement from conjuncts that is captured under the proposed analysis.
+Consider now extraction from conjuncts with English ECM. - (33) ?I've believed John_i for a long time now [t_i to be a liar] and [Peter to be trustworthy]. - (33) is somewhat degraded, though clearly better than typical CSC violations like (2)-(3).
+I interpret this as indicating the CSC is not violated in (33), putting aside the reason for its residual awkwardness (it may have to do with the presence of the adverbial in only one conjunct though see Bošković 2017 for an alternative account where the CSC effect is only partially voided in (33)).
+Lasnik (1999) argues that object shift is optional in English.
 The first conjunct subject in (33) must have undergone object shift since it precedes a matrix adverbial.
-This is then another case of movement from a conjunct.
+This is then another case of movement from a conjunct.10

-As noted above, Lasnik (1999) argues that object shift is optional here.
+As noted above, Lasnik (1999) argues object shift is optional here.
 This means that the infinitival subject can remain in the Spec of the infinitive, which means that movement to the Spec of ECM infinitives is independent of successive-cyclicity.
 In other words, it results in labeling.
 Both infinitival conjuncts are then labeled, enabling extraction of the infinitival subject in violation of the CSC.

 (15), (17), (19), (26), (27)-(29), (32), and (33) all involve acceptable extractions from a conjunct, in violation of the traditional CSC ban in (1).
 They are, however, captured under the proposed account of (1), which also captures ATB exceptions like (11).
-The account then does not actually deduce the CSC ban in (1), but a modified version of it which allows extraction from conjuncts under well-defined conditions.
+The account then doesn't actually deduce the CSC ban in (1), but a modified version of it which allows extraction from conjuncts under well-defined conditions.
 In particular, the account confines the CSC effect to successive-cyclic movement from conjuncts.
 The labeling framework enables us to make a principled distinction between successive-cyclic movement on one hand, and obligatory movement (i.e. movement that can be the final landing site) and base-generation on the other hand, since they have a different effect on labeling.
-What we have seen above is that we find exactly this cut with extraction from conjuncts, which enables the labeling system to account for the ban on extraction from conjuncts in a way that also captures the exceptions to this ban.
+What we have seen above is that we find exactly this cut with extraction from conjuncts, which enables the labeling system to account for the ban on extraction from conjuncts in a way that also captures the exceptions to this ban.11